aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en.rst.txt

        2:
     -->3: import pen from turtle
                         ^

-    My best guess: you wrote something like import X from Y
+    My best guess:
+      You wrote something like
+          import X from Y
       instead of
           from Y import X